Greenville, SC Workers’ Compensation Lawyer

 - your employer fires you or refuses to file a workers’ comp claim

 - the workers’ compensation insurance carrier denies your claim, refuses to let you see a specialist, or offers to settle

-- your injury requires surgery, has been assigned an impairment rating, or is permanent
+- your workplace injuries require surgery, you have been assigned an impairment rating, or you are assigned permanent work restrictions

 - you feel that the doctor has released you to work prematurely

 - your weekly checks are wrong or don’t arrive on time